pulimeng/PocketCaptioning/README.md

 # Pocket Captioning

-Pretraining file is in the pretrain.py.
+Generic RNN generator.
 It uses only MLE to train the model.
 10 epochs is quite enough for covergence.